 8. “Time For Bob” was the name of this local kids program on WJET-TV.
 The words to the theme song went something like this: “Tick tock tick tock, listen to the happy clock, tick tock tick tock, it’s time for Bob.
 Big hand on the six, the little hand is on the four, that’s the time to open up the door.”

-9. Texaco, whose jingle at the time was: “You can trust your car to the man who wears the star, the big, bright Texaco star.”
+9. Atlantic.
+Their jingle was, “For business, for pleasure, in any kind of weather, Atlantic keeps your car on the go….”At that time, one of Atlantic’s biggest competitors was Texaco, whose jingle was, “You can trust your car to the man who wears the star, the big, bright Texaco star.”